amostech/mysql-python-rest/README.md

 # Task #1 - SQL Query

-    Answer the question: Return the count of flights that were delayed by more than 30 minutes per carrier.
+    Answer the question: Return the number of flights that were delayed by more than 30 minutes per carrier.

 # Task #2 - Rest API